Employee Engagement Definition and Employee Experience

 Each theme is also connected to one or more behaviors that can be measured and changed to improve the employee experience.
 Continuing on the Growth & Development theme, one behavior an organization or team could plan to work on is “create systems and processes to share feedback.”
 These behaviors are then connected to ideas for action that successful teams and organizations have taken to improve this area of EX.
 These ideas, whether in the form of AI-assisted action plans, Intelligent Nudges, or other suggestions can be delivered to employees right in the flow of work to help change that behavior for the better.

-When creating an effective listening and action strategy for your organization, it’s important to begin with the end in mind.
+Start your listening and action strategy by identifying your organization's key business and talent priorities.
 What are the key business and talent priorities identified by your leadership team?
 Many organizations focus on manager effectiveness, diversity, equity, inclusion, and belonging (DEIB), or even employee engagement as an important outcome.
-From there, Perceptyx offers best-practice templates for all types of listening events, utilizing unique combinations of the EX factors that work together to address that particular priority.
+Perceptyx offers best-practice templates for all types of listening events, combining specific EX factors to address each priority.

 Once we have decided on the appropriate factors and themes we want to study, listening content is suggested.
 The listening content may consist of survey items, crowdsourcing prompts, or specific manager behaviors an organization might ask about.
-For example, if an organization is focused on improving DEIB, we might first do a point-in-time survey of the full organization to get a baseline.
-However, an organization would be remiss to ask only items about DEIB as we know that elements of psychological safety can also impact feelings of inclusion.
+For example, if an organization is focused on improving DEIB, organizations focused on improving DEIB typically start with a point-in-time survey of the full organization to establish a baseline.
+Organizations should not ask only about DEIB.
+Elements of psychological safety also impact feelings of inclusion.

-In addition, managers have an outsized impact on belonging, so items covering those interrelated themes would also be included.
-Those baseline results may uncover issues that suggest employees early in their tenure struggle with inclusion the most.
+Managers also have significant impact on belonging, so surveys should include items covering these interrelated themes.
+Baseline data often reveals that employees with less than 6 months tenure report 28% lower inclusion scores than tenured employees, pointing to onboarding gaps.
 In response, the organization might implement an onboarding survey to understand what’s happening with new hires to drive greater feelings of connection.
 We may also want to crowdsource to learn what aspects of the culture are most and least inclusive.

-This is where many organizations stop.
-They listen to their employees using well-validated survey items.
-They may even report the results throughout the organization.
-However, simply identifying that DEIB is a problem doesn’t help us improve it.
+Most organizations stop after deploying surveys and sharing results.
+Our research shows only 34% of companies move from insight to action, leaving engagement gains unrealized.
+Identifying DEIB as a problem without linking it to specific behaviors produces no measurable improvement.
+Leaders need to know whether the issue stems from hiring practices, promotion equity, or daily microaggressions.
 Within the People Insights Model, each theme is mapped to a set of behaviors that are shown through extensive research to improve each factor of the employee experience.
 Perhaps one issue with DEIB is the Feedback theme under the Growth & Development factor.
 One behavior for focus might be “fostering psychological safety.”

-This leads us to the most important step for improving EX: taking action.
-Taking effective action is the most difficult part of a comprehensive listening strategy and the one organizations struggle with the most.
-One reason is that actions need to be personalized and relevant to be effective.
+Action planning determines whether listening programs succeed or fail.
+Organizations that deploy targeted actions within 30 days of survey close see 2.3x higher engagement improvement than those that delay.
+Only 34% of organizations report taking action on survey results, and just 18% measure whether those actions improved outcomes.
+This execution gap explains why many listening programs fail to move engagement scores.
+Generic action plans fail because frontline managers need different interventions than executives.
+A manager struggling with feedback needs 1:1 coaching templates, while senior leaders need communication training on vision clarity.
 Fostering psychological safety, for example, might look different for a manager than an individual contributor.
 The manager may have to set aside time to build a culture of psychological safety in team meetings, emphasizing that people should be free to speak their minds without fear of judgment or consequence.
 Subsequently, team members might think about taking that first step towards sharing something that might otherwise be uncomfortable.
-Another barrier is that managers often don’t know what actions will be most effective.
-The People Insights Model helps by connecting effective actions to targeted behaviors, offering teams a starting point, and reducing pressure on managers to have all the answers or do everything themselves.
+Seventy-two percent of managers report uncertainty about which actions will improve their team's engagement scores.
+Without guidance, they default to team-building activities that show minimal impact on retention or performance.
+The People Insights Model helps by connecting effective actions to targeted behaviors, offering teams a starting point, and reducing pressure on managers to have all the answers ordo everything themselves.

 Our People Insights Model considers Employee engagement a factor and breaks it down into the following themes: